Selling your property to clear mortgage debts

 If the money from the sale of the property is not enough to repay what you owe, you will have to pay the difference.
 This is called a shortfall.

-The lender will send you a bill for the shortfall.
+Your mortgage lender will send you a bill for the shortfall on your mortgage.
+You might also get a bill from another lender if you have another loan secured on your home - like a remortgage.
 If you are unable to make an arrangement to repay it, your lender may go to court to force you to pay this amount.

 In most cases, there is a time limit for your lender to take action to recover a shortfall.
 The question of time limits for the recovery of a mortgage shortfall can be complicated and it's best to get advice.